Frequently Asked Questions

-My I-20 I must arrive by a certain date.
+My I-20 says I must arrive by a certain date.
 I am planning to arrive later than that.
 What do I do now?

 Immigration expects for you to arrive on campus prior to the start of classes.
 If you are able to arrive by August 31, you should not need additional documentation and should not experience problems at the border.
 Your I-20 will not and cannot be updated to reflect your travel plans.

 If you cannot arrive by the start of classes, you must contact your department and OIE for approval to arrive late.

 My friend got notification that their I-20 is ready for shipping.
 We sent our packets at the same time.
 Where is my I-20?

 I see there are several orientations...university wide, my department and OIE.
 Which one should I attend?